Accuracy and Precision

 Reproducibility and Accuracy of Measurement

-According to these ASTM criteria, the following errors are the maximum that should be expected (according to the current version of the standard:
+According to these ASTM criteria, the following errors are the maximum that should be expected (with 95% confidence)

 A blasted surface is highly irregular, unlike the regular grooved structure used in our tests.
 For this reason, the proper way to assess the accuracy of replica tape for evaluation of blasted surfaces is via the techniques used by the standards organizations concerned with such surfaces.
 In general, measurements of profile for highly irregular surfaces will be a strong function of the methods used to measure them.